Arp / Sequencer

 The screen contains three rows, or lanes, of information.

-The bottom two lanes give you more control over when notes are generated.
+The bottom two lanes give you control over when notes are generated.

-The Note-on Lane lets you turn notes on and off.
+The bottom row - lets you turn notes on and off.

 When notes are tied, the length percentage is applied as a percentage of the tied step length.